jmike/macos-dev-setup/install-mac-osx-yosemite.md

 1. Plug the USB key to your machine
 2. Go to `System Settings > Startup Disk`
-3. Select the USB disk, i.e. something along the lines of `Install OS X Yosemite 10.10.1`, and hit `Restart`
+3. Select the USB disk, i.e. something along the lines of _Install OS X Yosemite 10.10.1_, and hit _Restart_
-4. Follow the instructions on screen (be patient, this should take a couple of hours)
+4. Follow the instructions on screen (be patient, this will take a couple of hours)

+#### D. Fix Privacy Settings

+Once Mac OSX Yosemite is installed, you 'd want to change the privacy settings to prevent your system from sending Apple all kind of data.

+1. Encypt your HDD

+    Go to `System Settings > Security & Privacy > FileVault` and turn on FileVault; make sure you don't share your encryption key with Apple (beats the purpose).

+2. Disable spotlight suggestions
+  1. Go to `System Preferences > Spotlight > Search Results` and disable _Spotlight Suggestions_ and _Bing Web Searches_
+  2. Go to `Safari > Preferences > Search` and uncheck the _Include Spotlight Suggestions_ option